Chart Color Schemes

 Narre Warren North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 24.4%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common, at 17.6%, followed by postgraduate qualifications (4.6%) and graduate diplomas (2.2%).
-Vocational credentials are prevalent, with 34.1% of residents aged 15+ holding them, including advanced diplomas (11.5%) and certificates (22.6%).
-Educational participation is high, with 31.9% of residents currently enrolled in formal education: 10.0% in secondary, 9.8% in primary, and 6.1% in tertiary education.
+This difference presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common (17.6%), followed by postgraduate qualifications (4.6%) and graduate diplomas (2.2%).
+Trade and technical skills are prevalent, with 34.1% of residents aged 15 and above holding vocational credentials - advanced diplomas (11.5%) and certificates (22.6%).

-Educational participation is notably high, with 31.9% of residents currently enrolled in formal education.
+Educational participation is high, with 31.9% of residents currently enrolled in formal education.
 This includes 10.0% in secondary education, 9.8% in primary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education